perusio/drupal-with-nginx/README.md

 Note that the IPv6 address uses an IP _stolen_ from the [IPv6 Wikipedia page](https://en.wikipedia.org/wiki/IPv6).
 You **must replace** the indicated address by **your** address.

+For Nginx versions greater or equal than 1.3.4 IPv6 and IPv4 sockets are **separate** by default.

 ## Installation